A Descriptive and Normative Theory of Human Beliefs in RLHF: Agent-Labeler Disagreements in Human Preference Collection

 \section{Agent-Labeler Disagreements in Human Preference Collection}

 Now that we have established that agent-labeler disagreements pose a problem in RLHF, in this section, we demonstrate that human beliefs about agent capabilities do, in fact, significantly affect the preferences given by human labelers.
-This is done via a human study in which priming effects are used change participants' beliefs about the agent's capabilities.
+This is done via a human study in which priming effects are used to change participants' beliefs about the agent's capabilities.
 Additionally, this result indicates that it is possible in theory to change human preferences to be better aligned with agent capabilities.

 \textbf{Domain:} We choose a self-driving car domain, simulated using the CARLA driving simulator~\citep{carla} to collect trajectories to use for human preference collection.
-See Appendix \ref{sec:humanstudy_design_decisions} for additional details.
 Since the rules and trade-offs involved in driving are something that many people already have a strong intuition for, the choice of self-driving car setup allows us to keep the filtering of the participants minimal.
-We use Prolific\footnote{\href{https://www.prolific.com/}{https://www.prolific.com/}} for preference collection.
-Additional details on the demographics of the participants are provided in Appendix \ref{sec:humanstudy_demographics}.

 \textbf{Priming:} Before beginning data collection, we randomly assign participants to one of three conditions: (1) no priming (control condition), (2) safe priming (confidence increasing condition), and (3) unsafe priming (confidence decreasing condition).
 Both safe and unsafe priming videos start from the same starting state to avoid unintended biasing effects.
 Participants in the safe priming group are shown a video where the car obeys all traffic laws, avoids obstacles, and successfully overtakes a slower car, whereas the participants in the unsafe priming group are shown a video where the car drifts across lanes and crashes into obstacles.